easybird/react-cover-carousel/README.md

 Don't hesitate to open a Pull Request, I'd be happy to include it.

 ## This library has to thank someone 🙇‍🙏
-This library is based on [React-Coverflow](https://github.com/andyyou/react-coverflow).
-Many thanks!
+This library was based on [React-Coverflow](https://github.com/andyyou/react-coverflow) But it didn't met my requirements, so I made a new library, which has been heavily customised.
-But it didn't met my requirements, so I made a new library, which allows more customisation.
+Anyway, many thanks!